The Woodbridge Company

 The Woodbridge Company Limited is a Canadian private holding company based in Toronto, Ontario.
-It is the primary investment vehicle for members of the family of the late Roy Thomson, the first Baron Thomson of Fleet.
-David Binet has been the president and chief executive officer of the company since 2012.
+It is the primary investment vehicle for members of the family of the late Roy Thomson.
+David W. Binet was the president and chief executive officer of the company from 2012 to 2024.
+Jay Forbes became the president and CEO in September 2024.

 Main holdings

-Woodbridge is the principal and controlling shareholder (67,8%) of Thomson Reuters, a multinational media conglomerate.
+Woodbridge is the principal and controlling shareholder (67.8%) of Thomson Reuters, a multinational media conglomerate.
 Thomson Reuters was formed in 2008, when the Thomson Corporation acquired Reuters.

-In late 2010, Woodbridge sold its 40% interest in CTVglobemedia, a Canadian media company with ownership of the CTV Television Network, to BCE Inc. Woodbridge held the 85% interest in The Globe and Mail newspaper before acquiring the remaining 15% owned by BCE in August 2015.
+In late 2010, Woodbridge sold its 40% interest in CTVglobemedia (a Canadian media company with ownership of the CTV Television Network) to BCE Inc. Woodbridge held an 85% interest in The Globe and Mail newspaper before acquiring the remaining 15% owned by BCE in August 2015.

 Ownership

-Woodbridge is the primary investment vehicle for members of the family of the late Roy Thomson, the first Baron Thomson of Fleet.
+Woodbridge is the primary investment vehicle for members of the Thomson family of Canada.
 David Thomson and his brother, Peter Thomson, became chairmen of Woodbridge in 2006 upon the death of their father, Kenneth Thomson.